OpenAPITools/openapi-generator/samples/client/petstore/javascript-apollo/docs/UserApi.md

 import OpenApiPetstore from 'open_api_petstore';

 let apiInstance = new OpenApiPetstore.UserApi();
-let username = "username_example"; // String | name that need to be deleted
-let body = new OpenApiPetstore.User(); // User | Updated user object
-apiInstance.updateUser(username, body, (error, data, response) => {
+let username = "username_example"; // String | name of the user that needs to be updated let body = new OpenApiPetstore.User(); // User | Updated user object apiInstance.updateUser(username, body, (error, data, response) => {
   if (error) {